Ganesh idol collapses in during transit, sculptor blames potholes

-A portion of the 25-ft-idol of Kalbadevi’s Shiv Shakti Balmitra mandal collapsed on Lamington Road; while cops said there may have been a problem with the way the idol was made, the sculptor blamed potholes and the civic body
+A portion of the 25-ft-idol of Kalbadevi's Shiv Shakti Balmitra mandal collapsed on Lamington Road; while cops said there may have been a problem with its design, sculptor blames potholes, BMC

 Despite the mandals’ persistent demands, potholes were not repaired in time for Ganeshotsav, and they have managed to claim their first casualty this festive season.